 Wikipedia states; "The term anal-retentive (or anally retentive, anal retentive) derives from Freudian Psychology, describing a person overly uptight or distressed over ordinarily minor problems with such attention to detail that the obsession becomes an annoyance to others, and can be carried out to the detriment of the so-called anal-retentive person."

-2 Almost bare space- cold and uninviting- nervous energy in the space (overly organized- trying to prove self or others something)
+1. Almost bare space: Welcoming and warm (minimalist- a choice of living) and Almost bare space: Cold and uninviting, nervous energy in the space (overly organized- trying to prove self or others something).